mattclifford1/IQM-Vis/docs/_build/html/_sources/getting_started.rst.txt

 There are some dependancy conflicts with python 3.11, we recommend 3.9 or 3.10.

+..
 If you having any issues, please use python 3.9 and install the pinned dependancies found `here <https://github.com/mattclifford1/IQM-Vis/blob/main/requirements-pinned.txt>`_.

-If you are getting the error
+If you are using Ubuntu and getting the error

 ..  code-block:: bash

     "Could not load the Qt platform plugin"

-This is often to do with mismatched PyQt versions linked to different packages.
-First make sure you are using the latest version of IQM-Vis.
-This may require you to create a new python virtual environment from scratch and reinstall IQM-Vis.

-then try first to uninstall opencv and change for opencv headless.
+Then you will be missing some libraries which you can install with:

 ..  code-block:: bash

-    pip uninstall opencv-python
-    pip install opencv-python-headless

-you can also try to install the extra libraries if you are using linux e.g.:

-..  code-block:: bash

     sudo apt install libxcb-cursor0

+If this does not solve the problem then first make sure you are using the latest version of IQM-Vis.
+It is best to create a new python virtual environment from scratch and reinstall IQM-Vis.

+.. then try first to uninstall opencv and change for opencv headless.

+.. ..  code-block:: bash

+..     pip uninstall opencv-python
+..     pip install opencv-python-headless